 - Visual data analysis and visual attention modeling

 - Signal processing and learning methods for visual data representation and compression

 - Algorithms for inverse problems in advanced visual data processing

 - Coding for distributed processing and interactive communication

 The proposed research is at the frontier of computer vision, signal processing, coding and information theory.
-In terms of application domains, the project will primarily target networked visual applications such as 3DTV, FTV, camera sensor networks, and medical imaging applications.
-However, tools developed for video analysis will find natural applications in visual content editing as well as retrieval, in particular in the context of band-limited networked applications (e.g. mobile retrieval scenarios).
+In terms of application domains, the team primarily targets networked visual and immersive applications such as 3DTV, FTV, camera sensor networks.
+However, tools developed for video analysis find natural applications in visual content editing .

 Some illustrations of past results (previous team TEMICS and following-up team SIROCCO) can be found here.